sepinf-inc/IPED/README.md

 - Integrated and intuitive analysis interface
 - High multithread performance and support for large cases: up to 135 millions of items as of 12/12/2019

-Currently IPED uses the Sleuthkit library (https://github.com/sleuthkit/sleuthkit) only to decode disk images and file systems, so the same image formats are supported: RAW/DD, E01, ISO9660, AFF, VHD, VMDK.
+Currently IPED uses the [Sleuthkit Library](https://github.com/sleuthkit/sleuthkit) only to decode disk images and file systems, so the same image formats are supported: RAW/DD, E01, ISO9660, AFF, VHD, VMDK.
 Also there is support for UDF(ISO), AD1 (AccessData) and UFDR (Cellebrite) formats.
 Recently support for APFS was added, thanks to BlackBag implementation for Sleuthkit.

-If you are new to the tool, please refer to the Beginner's Start Guide (https://github.com/lfcnassif/IPED/wiki/Beginner's-Start-Guide).
+If you are new to the tool, please refer to the [Beginner's Start Guide](https://github.com/lfcnassif/IPED/wiki/Beginner's-Start-Guide).

 ## Features